 Reflecting upon the decade of conflict that has been unleashed in Iraq at the instigation of the military operations to end the regime of Saddam Hussein, there are so many issues.
 Most fundamentally for me I never believed it was a good idea.
 Breaking states should only be a strategy choice of last possible resort, and even then it is probably best avoided.

-But my professional and intellectual opposition was challenged by personal obligation.
+But my professional and intellectual opposition was challenged by personal obligations.
 In 2004, when I attended their Summer Seminar in Military History, I remember watching the veterans among the West Point faculty experiencing both cognitive dissonance as well as resonance as they confronted their intellectual material.
 I could tell that they were comparing their experiences with their scholarship, but I did not understand what that meant at the time.
-Humbled by my own small experience, I have a sense of how they must have felt.
+Humbled by my own small experience, I have a sense of how they must have felt and thought.
 My hope is that this glimpse into the wider experience of war and conflict will offer a similar bit of enlightenment for others.

 By way of background on the deployment, Fallujah in the first half of 2007 was roiling.
 At the time of these events the Marines and the Iraqi Army battalion they were training had already seen significant and regular combat action.
 Their AOR, an area known as the “Pizza Slice,” was particularly dangerous, with regular and daily insurgent activity.
 The commanding officer of the Iraqi battalion was a professional officer who had served during the Hussein regime.
 Pragmatic and hopeful, he was a willing and able partner in the rebuilding of Iraq.
 The battalion and its training team would endure several months of sustained attacks until the insurgency broke – of its own stupidity and the civilian population’s shifted allegiance – early in the summer.